Smart Borders Package improves EU border management

 The target timetable:

-• the ETIAS will come operational spring 2025
+• the ETIAS will come operational in 2026

 The Commission will decide on the final dates of starting the operations once it is verified that the systems are functional and the necessary tests have been carried out.